moritz-hoelting/shulkerscript-webpage/src/content/docs/reference/cli.md

 - `--name`: The name of the project.
 Defaults to the name of the directory.
 - `--description`: The description of the project.
 - `--pack-format`: The format of the pack.
 Defaults to `26`.
+- `--icon`: The path to the icon file.
+Leave empty for default icon.
+- `--batch`: Do not prompt for input, use default values instead if possible or fail.
 - `--vcs`: The version control system to use.
 Defaults to `git`.

 ## build